BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 _It really helps if you read this blog with your internal monologue voice set to Jafar._

 ## Introduction
 Ah, the Scrum Master...
-Shepherd of agile teams, Keeper of Ceremonies, and the majestic Servant Leader.
+Shepherd of agile teams, keeper of ceremonies, the majestic servant leader.

 If you've been in the software engineering field for a while, you've undoubtedly heard about/come across/worked with someone in this role.
 But let me tell you a little secret: In all my time as a tech lead, and not once have I felt the need for a Scrum Master.
 Intrigued?
 Buckle up, because we're diving into this hot topic.

 <!--truncate-->

-## What's the Deal with Scrum, Anyway?
+## What's Scrum, anyway?
 First things first, let's talk Scrum.
 It's a framework that's part of the agile methodology, aimed at delivering high-quality software.
 The Scrum Master is the facilitator, the one who ensures that the team follows the Scrum rules and rituals.
 Sounds important, right?
 Well...

-At least from where I stand, as someone who's been in the trenches, the Scrum Master role often seems like an extra layer of bureaucracy.
-Let's break it down, shall we?
+As someone who's been in the trenches, the Scrum Master role often seems like an extra in my cast of players.

 ### Task Delegation
 In my experience, engineers are more than capable of picking up tasks and running with them.
 We don't need a Scrum Master to hold a ceremonial staff and delegate who does what.
 We've got GitHub, Jira, and good ol' common sense for that.
 A study by VersionOne found that 14% of agile practitioners saw no value in the role of a Scrum Master.
 That's not a majority, but it's not a negligible number either[^1^].